• Skip to main content

 • Facebook

 I love finding books that teach ethical lessons without being excessively moralistic and annoyingly didactic.
-I’ve gathered a few such picture books about lying and telling the truth to help you discuss the importance of honesty with your children.
+These kids books about lying and telling the truth will help you discuss the importance of honesty with your children.

 Picture books about lying and telling the truth